 UND astronomers discover source of many meteorites

-Trace 40 percent of meteorites back to their origin, and you’ll find a massive collision with the asteroid (6) Hebe, UND’s Sherry Fieber-Beyer and Mike Gaffey say
+Trace those meteorites back to their origin, and you’ll find a massive collision with asteroid (6) Hebe, UND’s Sherry Fieber-Beyer and Mike Gaffey say

 Every meteoroid has a story to tell; before they flash across our sky, the celestial objects have traveled around the solar system for billions of miles and millions of years.
 And now, astronomers at the University of North Dakota may have found a key “origin story,” the source of 40 percent of the meteorites that fall to Earth.

 Those meteorites likely arose from a “cosmic crime scene” that took place in the distant past, in which an asteroid called (6) Hebe collided catastrophically with another asteroid, say Assistant Professor Sherry Fieber-Beyer and Professor Mike Gaffey of UND’s Space Studies Department.

 The collision shattered part of (6) Hebe, sending fragments of the asteroid flying off into space.
 Some of the fragments collected in a family or cluster that has been orbiting the Sun ever since.
 Because of the particular physics of that cluster, some of its fragments periodically exit the cluster and travel into the inner solar system; and some of those, in turn, wind up striking the Earth.

 The Family of (6) Hebe

 In their paper published Tuesday in Planetary Science Journal, Fieber-Beyer and Gaffey for the first time identify this asteroid family and link it to both (6) Hebe and the second-most-common type of meteorites that fall to Earth.